Hire a Student

 - Student Confidentiality Agreement optional form for your reference if issues arise with work place conduct.

-- Handbook add your specific guidelines to this reference to help set expectations for your student workers
+- Add specific guidelines to this handbook reference to help set expectations for your student workers

 New Hire Packet for Foreign National Student Employees